-After six years of SEL trainings, forums, workshops, and constructive discourse with teachers, parents, and students- Dangers Of The Mind and thought leaders in education came together to create Black SEL- the social-emotional learning HUB, for black people.
+After six years of SEL training, forums, workshops, and constructive discourse with teachers, parents, and students, Dangers Of The Mind and thought leaders in education collaborated to establish Black SEL: the social-emotional learning HUB dedicated to black communities.

 To reach, teach and build a system of strong black leaders that understand the importance of Social-Emotional Learning (SEL) and ways to expose and sustain SEL in black communities.

-We create healthy dialog around policy, critical race theory, and strategies to introduce and enhance social-emotional learning to surrounding communities and it’s key stakeholders.
+We create healthy dialogue around policy, critical race theory, and strategies to introduce and enhance social-emotional learning for surrounding communities and its key stakeholders.

-At Black SEL, we believe Social- Emotional Learning will not be a trend in black communities, but a sustainable tool to advance and heal people of color- one community at a time.
+At Black SEL, we believe Social- Emotional Learning will not be a trend in black communities, but a sustainable practice to advance and heal people of color, one community at a time.

 Over a two-year period, Dangers of the Mind connected with over 916 Black and Brown students through a survey, 600 parents, 75 teachers, and 4 superintendents to understand needs in their communities.